iordakis/instance-limiter/README.md

 An example usage:

-Before using a compiler to make your python script executable, you can add the code in your main file to prevent running multiple instances of your executable.
+Before using a compiler to make your python script executable, you can add the code in your main file to prevent running multiple instances of your executable afterward.